paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-096-biomass-energy-and-alcohol-fuels.md

 **(b) Financial assistance** Under such program, the Secretary of Energy may provide financial assistance consisting of price supports, loans, and loan guarantees, for the cost of planning, designing, constructing, operating, and maintaining demonstration facilities, and, in the case of existing facilities, modifications of such facilities solely for demonstration purposes, for the conversion of municipal wastes into energy or the recovery of materials.

-**(c) Priority for funding** Priority for funding of activities under subsection (a) of this section and financial assistance under subsection (b) of this section shall be provided for any activity or project for the demonstration of technologies for the production of liquid fuels or biomass energy which substitute for petroleum or natural gas.
+**(c) Priority for funding** Priority for funding of activities under subsection (a) and financial assistance under subsection (b) shall be provided for any activity or project for the demonstration of technologies for the production of liquid fuels or biomass energy which substitute for petroleum or natural gas.

 **(d) Obligation and expenditure of funds** The Secretary of Energy may not obligate or expend any funds authorized under this chapter in carrying out subsection (b) of this section until the plan required under [section 8831(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section8831/a&num=0&edition=prelim) has been prepared and submitted to the Congress.